Driolar/SoccerTheory-Pharo/doc/Using SoThebo - The Soccer Theory Board.md

   A selected player is distiguished by a shadow.
   A thin enclosing rectangle border indicates that the ball is selected.
   Each arrow key step moves by one pixel, what is useful for accurate moving.
-  ### Adding players
+  ### Adding field players
+  In order to add a field player to a team, click at the plus sign button having the background color of the concerned team.
+  This will place a new player on the crossing of the halfway line and the upper touchline.
-  ### Removing players
+  ### Removing field players
-  Removing players is not implemented yet.
+  Removing field players is not implemented yet.
   ### Changing ball possession
 ## Strategic aspects
-  ### The play field
-  The play field is intentionally unadorned.
-  Neither the center circle nor the penalty boxes are relevant for the Soccer Theory.
-  The field boundaries, the middle line and the goals are required.
-  Each goal is painted with the color of the team defending it.
-  The goal width is proportional to the goal size from the world model.
+Normally, a scene change affect the strategic attributes.
   ### Strategic zones
   ### Player tags
-  Each player may be tagged with one of the following graphical tags:
+  Each field player may be tagged with one of the following graphical tags:
-  * the offside tag, a yellow (linesman) flag indicating that the player is in offside position.
+  * the offside tag, a yellow (linesman) flag indicating that the field player is in offside position.
-  * the uncovered tag, an eye (watch out!) indicating that the player is uncovered.
+  * the uncovered tag, an eye (watch out!) indicating that the field player is uncovered.

 Both tags cannot apply at the same time for a player, since a player in offside is automatically covered.
+The uncovered tag never applies for the goalkeeper, since by definition defending the own goal covers (absorbs) the goalkeeper.